-The mission and all relevant information is handed over to the appropriate military arm.
+- The mission and all relevant information is handed over to the appropriate military arm.

-The ASI uses its own security wing or Direct Action Teams.
+- The ASI uses its own security wing or Direct Action Teams.
 The latter will be ASI agents with military training, and will be used in situations when the approach to the target must be made by covert means such as false identities.